 Real Estate on Manasota Key

 Manasota Key is known for its laid back attitude, or "Old Florida Charm."
-Of course, there are multi million homes on the key, but they are not exposed.
+Of course, there are multi-million homes on the key, but they are not exposed.
 They are hidden behind lush, tropical landscaping.
 Natural and Florida like.
-You won't see manicured gardens like you see on most of the other Keys.
+You won't see manicured gardens like you see on Casey Key or Lido Key.
+Manasota Key is a place for people who love natural beauty and seclusion.

-By following the main road, which runs along the center of the island from north to south, you will see what we mean.
+By following the main canopy road, which runs along the center of the island from north to south, you will see what we mean.
 Compared to Casey Key or Siesta Key this is a low- key affair.
-No ritzy entrances; everything is hidden behind a lush landscaping.
+Just a few ritzy entrances; but most mansions are hidden behind lush landscaping.

 If you are particularly looking for that type of "Old Florida Charm" - there are not many places left where you can find it.
-Islands like Don Pedro, Little Gasparilla Island, or Useppa still breath that "Florida Charm", while Keys like Casey Key, Lido Key or Longboat Key have lost it longtime ago.
+Islands like Don Pedro, Little Gasparilla Island, or Useppa still breath that "Florida Charm", while Keys like Casey Key, Lido Key or Longboat Key have lost it a long time ago.

 However, Manasota Key is one island you may want to consider.
-This is one last resort, if you are looking for a place with that laid back-Old Florida Charm.
+This is one last resort if you are looking for a place with that laid back-Old Florida Charm.
+Choose from mansions with views of the Gulf of Mexico or Lemon Bay.
+Most of them have deeded Beach access.

 Manasota Key - the Northern and Central Part of the Island

 The northern and central parts of the island, located in Sarasota County, are exclusively residential.
 There is no commercial activity permitted.
-No restaurants, no shops - nothing.
+No restaurants, no shops or stores.

-There are 4 beaches on the key: Manasota Beach at the northern end of the island, Middle Beach in the center of the island, Englewood beach (almost at the south end of the island), and the State Park Beach at the very southern end of the island.
+There are 4 beaches on the key: Manasota Beach at the northern end of the island, Middle Beach or Blind Pass is in the center of Manasota Key.
+Englewood beach, almost at the south end of the island, and the State Park Beach at the very southern end of the island.

 Manasota Key is not very wide.
-In certain areas the island is only a few hundred yards away from the Gulf of Mexico to the west and the Lemon Bay/Intracoastal Waterway to the east.
-However, that doesn't bother anybody at all.
+In certain areas, the island is only a few hundred yards away from the Gulf of Mexico to the west and the Lemon Bay/Intracoastal Waterway to the east.

 Although Manasota Key is a popular tourist destination, residents are still able to enjoy an undisturbed way of life.
 As a result, the island is not nearly as touristy as its cousins, Siesta Key or Anna Maria Island, further north.